stuartpb/stuartpb.plan/PLAN.md

 I'm currently transitioning my email address from stuart@testtrack4.com (DreamHost) to s@stuartpb.com (FastMail).

-I've got DNS for testtrack4.com going through Fastmail as the authoritative nameservers now (with all Fastmail's default DNS entries), meaning that I've got mail forwarding, but I've broken webhosting.
+I've got DNS for testtrack4.com going through Fastmail as the authoritative nameservers now (with all Fastmail's default DNS entries).
+Were this a domain I intended to do more with, I'd probably switch to another service like CloudFlare for the nameservers, but since the most important thing testtrack4.com does for me these days is deliver mail from my old email address, I think I'm going to keep the DNS setup this way for the foreseeable future.

-FastMail has a list of [Sieve][] rules that you can insert custom code into (paired with a UI to manage simpler "Discard", "Forward", and "Organize" custom rules), structured as (from top to bottom):

-- `require` extensions
-- [Slot #1 for custom code]
-- `1.
-Sieve generated for save-on-SMTP identities`
-- `2.
-Sieve generated for discard rules`
-- `3.
-Sieve generated for spam protection`
-- [Slot #2 for custom code]
-- `4.
-Sieve generated for forwarding rules`
-- `5.
-Sieve generated for vacation responses`
-- [Slot #3 for custom code]
-- `6.
-Sieve generated for calendar preferences`
-- `7.
-Sieve generated for organise rules`
-- `8.
-Sieve generated for pop-link filing`
-- [Slot #4 for custom code]
+I have my inbox set up with this [Sieve][] rule that knocks any mail addressed only to my old email address into a "legacy" subfolder that I don't check as often as my main inbox (so make sure you're sending mail to the new address if it's important that I see it):

 [Sieve]: https://en.wikipedia.org/wiki/Sieve_(mail_filtering_language)

-I've got this Sieve rule in slot #3 (so it takes precedence over any UI-defined "organize" rules) for sorting emails that don't exhibit an awareness of my address update:

 ```sieve
 ### Custom filing code